Daniel5055/valipop/dissertation.md

 Overall, by containerising ValiPop, I was able to create an alternate method for running ValiPop that is independent of the operating system and does not require users to install dependencies themselves.

-- Before distributing R with the JAR file as mentioned before
-    - Focused on containerising ValiPop
-    - Allows for users to download single image
-    - And run without any other dependency except Docker
-    - However downside of complexity of containers
-    - Requires mounting folders to extract data

-- Testing dependencies used within the image, allowed me to understand exactly what dependencies were needed

-- Initially chose to containerise due to the R scripts and shell scripts also required to run ValiPop
-    - Creating a ValiPop image allows for ValiPop to be distributed as a single artefact requiring only Docker to execute
-    - Images can be uploaded to registries, allowing for ValiPop to be distributed easily
-    - Downside with complexity
-        - Containers are isolated from the local machine, and quite advanced to link them together
-    - Container also helped identify exactly which dependencies were needed
-        - Each run was isolated so could add and remove dependencies
-    - Difficult to implement, containers take a lot of effort to get right

 #### 6.4.3.
 Factor Searching

-As mentioned in section [6.2.], the validation score represents how similar a generated population was to its input statistics.
+As mentioned in section [[6.2.]](#62-the-validation), the validation score represents how similar a generated population was to its input statistics.
 In the case of a poor validation score, the old ValiPop provided mechanisms which helped the user tune ValiPop to produce more fitting populations.
 Specifically, programs were created to find configuration options which could correct the population during the simulation.

 Two programs were provided by the old ValiPop, the minima search program and the factor search program.
-The minima search program was implemented using a gradient descent algorithm to find the best factors, however this was created specifically to find optimal values for `birth_factor` and `death_factor` which were removed as described in [6.1.2]. the factor search program found effective values for `recovery_factor` and `proportional_recovery_factor` by testing each combination of a list of values.
+The minima search program was implemented using a gradient descent algorithm to find the best factors, however this was created specifically to find optimal values for `birth_factor` and `death_factor` which were removed as described in [[6.1.2]](#612-removing-deprecated-options). the factor search program found effective values for `recovery_factor` and `proportional_recovery_factor` by testing each combination of a list of values.
 It was additionally multi-threaded, allowing several combinations to be tested simultaneously.

 Regarding he minima search, I considered modifying it to search based on the recovery factors instead.
 However, I was not certain whether small changes in those factors actually correlated with changes to the validation score, especially using random populations on each run like the minima search program did.